abhididdigi/abhididdigi.github.io/_posts/2014-08-08-coding-guidelines.md

 layout: post
 title: Coding Guidelines
 tag: servicenow
+---

----A coding style is much needed before we start writing any line of code.
+A coding style is much needed before we start writing any line of code.
 This coding style should be followed in all of the Scripts/Packages/Utilities that we write.
 This is not the final copy of this, as we become more aware of Javascript and it's properties, this document is likely to change.

 I am a big fan of Mozilla [coding style](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Coding_Style).